The Bitterness of Being a People-pleaser

 June 8, 2022

-Last year, Brother Xin, who I was on the road preaching the gospel with, was dismissed.
-When I asked him about it, he told me that for a few years, he hadn’t been doing a good job on the duty the church gave him, that he did things his own way, which seriously disrupted the church’s work, and that’s why he was dismissed.
-I felt bad for him, seeing him with so much regret and feeling so awful.
-In our work together, I had noticed he was careless and did things his own way.
-I wanted to point it out to him, to help him reflect and learn about himself, but I hesitated when I was about to open my mouth.
-I figured the leader had dealt with him plenty when dismissing him so he was already pretty miserable.
-If I said something too, wouldn’t that be rubbing salt in the wound?
-Would he think I was lacking empathy?
-Besides, the leader must have mentioned the issues I noticed ages before that, so I decided to just comfort him.
-I said to him, “I’m sure you’ve gained a lot these years on the road sharing the gospel, that you have a lot of insight.
-Lots of the brothers and sisters in the church are pretty new without any evangelical experience.
-You’ll be able to help them when you go back home.”
-To my surprise, his response was, “Brother, hearing you say this is upsetting for me.
-I thought you’d say some things to help me so I could self-reflect and know myself better, which would be beneficial to my life.
-But instead, you’re praising me even though I’ve gotten to this point, so that I’ll feel like my dismissal wasn’t a big deal and I’m more capable than the others.
-You’re playing Satan’s part, pushing me closer to hell.
-It reminded me of the Lord Jesus rebuking Peter: ‘Get you behind Me, Satan’ (Mat 16:23).
-These polite things aren’t edifying for people and you shouldn’t say them anymore.
-That’s not loving, but it’s harmful and destructive for others.”
-I felt really ashamed at the time and just wanted to find a hole to crawl into.
-I knew that Brother Xin hadn’t had much dispositional change after years in the faith and he’d never accomplished much in his duty—it was a dangerous state.
-But I was just saying nice things.
-I was being disingenuous, being polite and complimentary in a secular way.
-Wasn’t that being deceitful?
-Brother Xin’s dismissal was a good chance for him to reflect and know himself better.
-If he could seek the truth, self-reflect and truly repent, that failure could be a turning point in his faith.
-But I was being a stumbling block, saying some insincere drivel to toy with his feelings and misguide him.
+Last year, Brother Gabriel, who I was on the road preaching the gospel with, was dismissed.
+When I asked him about it, he told me that he hadn’t been doing a good job in his duty the last few years; he did things his own way and was willful, which seriously disrupted the church’s work, and so, he was dismissed.
+I felt bad he’d gotten to this point, and seeing him filled with so much regret and feeling so awful.
+Thinking back on our work together, I had noticed he muddled through his work and did things his own way.
+I wanted to point it out to him, to help him reflect and gain self-awareness, but just as I was about to open my mouth, I hesitated.
+I figured, “The leader has surely exposed and dealt with him plenty when dismissing him, so he must already be pretty miserable.
+If I say something too, won’t that just be rubbing salt in the wound?
+Wouldn’t he think I was lacking empathy?
+Besides, the leader must have already mentioned the issues I noticed, so I’ll just comfort him.”
+So I said to him, “I’m sure you’ve gained a lot of experience in all these years on the road sharing the gospel, or at least have a lot of insight.
+Lots of brothers and sisters in the church here are new believers who joined within the last few years; they don’t have much experience spreading the gospel.
+You’ll be able to help everyone when you are back home.”
+To my surprise, his response was, “Brother, hearing you say this upsets me.
+I thought you’d point out my problems and help me so I could reflect on myself and become more self-aware; this would have been beneficial to my life.
+But instead, you praise me even though I’ve sunk to this level, making me think my dismissal isn’t a big deal and that I’m more capable than the others.
+You’re being a people-pleaser, acting as Satan’s minion, pushing me closer to hell!
+These nice-sounding words aren’t edifying for people, so don’t say them anymore.
+This isn’t love, it’s actually harmful and destructive.”
+I felt really ashamed when I heard the brother say this, and just wanted to find a hole to crawl into.
+I was well aware that there hadn’t been much change to Gabriel’s corrupt disposition despite years of faith, and that he’d never had any obvious results in his duty, and that this was a dangerous state.
+Not only was I not pointing out his problems and helping him, I was just saying nice things.
+I was being disingenuous, polite, and complimentary in a secular way.
+Wasn’t that just playing with him and being deceitful?
+Gabriel’s current dismissal was a good chance for him to reflect and know himself better.
+If he could seek the truth, self-reflect, and gain true repentance, then this failure could be a turning point in his faith.
+But I was a stumbling block, spouting some insincere drivel to toy with, disrupt, and mislead him.
 I was being Satan’s minion.
-God does His utmost to save people, but Satan tries everything to get people away from God, to drag them down into hell.
+God does His utmost to save people, while Satan plots and schemes to disrupt and obstruct people, and pull people down into hell.
 That nonsense of mine was just harming my brother.
-I felt this intense fear at the time, so I found some of God’s words to help me think through my issue.
+I felt intense fear at this thought, so I found some of God’s words to read, and in God’s words, I began to reflect on and get to know this problem of mine.

-Through that experience and lesson, in my interactions with others and my duty after that, I could be vigilant and practice speaking in ways that would benefit people, not just be a slippery people-pleaser.
-But I was so deeply corrupted by Satan that when something involved my personal interests, I couldn’t help but do it again.
+After that experience and lesson, I was able to be more vigilant when interacting with others, and practiced speaking in ways that would benefit people, rather than side-stepping issues to be a people-pleaser.
+But because I was so deeply corrupted by Satan, when something involved my personal interests, I couldn’t help but be a people-pleaser again.

-I was working with Brother Chen on video production after that.
-He had kind of strong opinions and knew a lot more about the work than I did.
-I felt like I should be modest so he didn’t get the impression that I was an arrogant know-nothing.
-So in the course of our duties I tried to stick to “Harmoniousness is a treasure; forbearance is brilliance.”
-Sometimes I’d see some issues and mistakes in the videos he worked on and I’d suggest fixing them, but he didn’t think the things I mentioned were problems.
-He’d just share some excuses and opinions.
-Although I didn’t entirely agree with him, I was afraid further discussion would leave us deadlocked or arguing, then everyone would call me stubborn.
-I’d let go of it when I thought about it that way.
-But instead of praying and seeking, I worked with him that way for a few months and then our videos came out with issues here and there.
-Later on I realized those issues were still the ones I’d pointed out in the first place, and we had to redo those videos.
-Brother Chen ended up dismissed for being arrogant and stubborn.
-Even though those videos were finished in the end, I didn’t feel settled or at peace in my heart about it.
-I was uneasy and guilty.
-I saw that I was always a people-pleaser in my duty to maintain superficial harmony, so I didn’t uphold principles out of fear of offending others.
-I wasn’t being a true partner and I was hindering the video work of God’s house.
+I was working with Brother Hudson on video production at the time.
+He had fairly strong opinions and was a lot better at the work than I was.
+I felt I should be modest so he didn’t get the impression that I was an arrogant know-nothing.
+So in the course of our duties, whenever our opinions differed, I tried to stick to “Harmony is a treasure; forbearance is brilliance” to avoid damaging our relationship and get along with him.
+Sometimes, I’d see some mistakes in the videos he worked on, and suggested fixing them, but he didn’t think the things I mentioned were problems.
+He’d just give some excuse or personal opinion.
+Although I didn’t entirely agree with him, I was afraid further discussion would leave us at an impasse or start an argument, and that everyone would call me arrogant, self-righteous, and stubborn, so I let it go.
+We worked together this way for a few months, but when our videos came out there were always issues here and there, and most of the issues were ones I had raised at the beginning.
+As a result, we had to redo the videos.
+Hudson ended up being dismissed for being arrogant, self-righteous and stubborn.
+Even though the videos were finished in the end, I didn’t feel settled or at peace about it.
+Rather, I was uneasy and guilty.
+I was always a people-pleaser in my duty, maintaining superficial harmony, afraid of offending others, and didn’t uphold principles.
+I hadn’t truly fulfilled my function as a partner and was obstructing the video work.
 I felt absolutely awful.
-Then the leader came to talk to me and unmasked me, saying, “You haven’t upheld the principles of the truth in work with brothers and sisters.
-You know clearly that someone’s opinions are wrong, but still blindly follow them to prevent any conflict and to protect their image of you.
-That’s meant videos have to be redone and it’s held our progress back.”
-And then she said, “You tend to bend with the wind, and you need to seek the truth and resolve this right away.”
-It was hard for me to hear.
-I was praying and reflecting on this over the next few days, and looking for words of God to help me reflect on it.
+Then the leader came to talk to me and exposed me, saying, “You haven’t upheld the truth principles in your work with your brothers and sisters.
+You clearly knew Hudson’s opinion during production was wrong, but still blindly followed him in order to prevent conflict and maintain your image.
+That meant the videos had to be redone and it’s delayed our progress.”
+Then she said, “You tend to bend with the wind.
+You need to seek the truth and resolve this right away.”
+This was hard for me to hear.
+I prayed and reflected on this over the next few days, and read the word of God.

-The environments God set up and the judgment and revelation of His words showed me that if I lived by Satan’s worldly philosophies, I’d become more cunning and lose the bottom line of being human, then I’d just hurt others and myself.
-I also learned that living by God’s words and the principles of the truth is the only way to have humanity and be a good person.
+Through the judgment and revelation of God’s words, I saw that if I continued to live by Satan’s worldly philosophies, I’d only become more slippery and devious; I’d miss the lowest bar of what it meant to be human, and end up hurting others and myself.
+I also learned that living by God’s words and conducting myself according to the truth principles is the only way to have humanity and be a truly good person.

 Related Content